-docker commit asap-c imagename:version
+podman commit asap-c imagename:version

-Where version is the version of the ASAP Docker image.
+Where version is the version of the ASAP image.
 This version should be higher than the previous version.

-To deploy a new Docker image in the Kubernetes cluster, the image should be available in the configured Docker registry or on all worker nodes.
-To push the Docker image to the Kubernetes docker registry, run the following commands:
+To deploy a new ASAP image in the Kubernetes cluster, the image should be available in the configured registry or on all worker nodes.
+To push the ASAP image to the Kubernetes registry, run the following commands: